BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 <img class="post-image" src="/assets/images/compose_2/initial_action_buttons.png" alt="Preview pane displaying the initial action buttons"/>

 The buttons verify that the action row displays on the screen but it does not match the Tweet view.
-For this, I need icons to use instead.
+For this, I need icons.
 Android Studio provides a tool to create vector assets with the default material icons.
 To learn how to use it, check out [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio).

 I found suitable icons for the comment, retweet, and share actions.
-I use 'mode comment' for the comment action, 'loop' for the retweet action, and 'share' for the share action.
+I use `mode comment` for the comment action, `loop` for the retweet action, and `share` for the share action.
 I also set the color for these vector assets to white.
-White assets are much easier to tint the correct color.
+White assets are easier to tint the correct color.

 Surprisingly, I could not find a heart icon to use for the like action.
 A quick search on StackOverflow returned [this page](https://stackoverflow.com/questions/45618391/heart-shaped-button-in-android).
 The first answer has a vector path that is perfect for my use case (thanks Uddhav Gautam!).
-My only modification updates the `fillColor` to white.
+My only modification sets the `fillColor` to white.

 ```xml
 <vector xmlns:android="http://schemas.android.com/apk/res/android"